NVIDIA/TensorRT-LLM/examples/mixtral/README.md

 You can enable Expert Parallel or hybrid parallel by setting `--moe_tp_size` and `--moe_ep_size` when calling `convert_coneckpoint.py`.
 If only `--moe_tp_size` is provided, TRT-LLM will use Tensor Parallel for the MoE model; if only `--moe_ep_size` is provided, TRT-LLM will use Expert Parallel; if both are provided, the hybrid parallel will be used.

-Be sure that the product of `moe_tp_size` and `moe_ep_size` should equal to `tp_size`, since the total number of MoE paralleism across all GPUs must match the total number of parallelism in other parts of the model.
+Be sure that the product of `moe_tp_size` and `moe_ep_size` should equal to `tp_size`, since the total number of MoE parallelism across all GPUs must match the total number of parallelism in other parts of the model.

 ```bash
 # Build Mixtral8x7B with Expert Parallelism